 So, what is a master trust?

-While some master trusts have been set up to serve the automatic enrolment market and small employers in particular, this isn’t the case for all master trusts.
+While some master trusts have been set up to serve the automatic enrolment market, and small employers in particular, this isn’t the case for all master trusts.
 There’s a wide range of master trusts in the market and it’s likely there’s one suitable for most employers.

 All Occupational Pension Schemes are governed by a board of trustees and master trusts are no different.
 The trustees are jointly and individually liable for everything to do with the pension scheme.
 Their role is to make decisions about the pension scheme solely in the interests of the scheme members.

 OPS are not subject to the same Solvency II requirements or Financial Services Compensation Scheme protection as workplace personal pensions, unless the trustees choose to invest member funds with an insurer.